 There are so many great tools available online today.
 Some of these tools are multi-faceted and can be used for a range of applications.
 Some are specific for one industry or another.
 When looking for a tool to specifically help with a solar lighting project, understanding each tool and its use is a great way to make sure you use it to its fullest.

-There are many things to consider when using commercial solar light systems for any project.
-First and foremost, not all solar lights are created equal and there is definitely no "one size fits all" solution.
-Due to sun hour differences in different parts of the world as well as needs for every project can be completely different, utilizing these five tools and working with a qualified solar lighting specialist will ensure your commercial solar lighting project be a successful one.
+First and foremost, not all solar lights are created equal, and there is definitely no "one size fits all" solution.
+Due to sun hour differences in different parts of the world, and needs for every project can be completely different.
+However, utilizing these five tools and working with a qualified solar lighting specialist will ensure your commercial solar lighting project is a successful one.

 Where is your project located?
 The first thing to figure out is where exactly is the solar lighting systems going to be installed.
 One of the best tools is to use Google Earth to see the exact location to learn about any obstacles that could create a problem, such as shading from nearby trees or buildings.
 It is also used to determine rough estimates of the size area that will be lit.

-Not going through any of the steps above is a good sign you are being sold a "one size fits all" system that is not guaranteed to operate to its fullest nor meet customer requirements year around.
-These types of systems may cost less, but will cost more in the end by having to replace parts or the entire system due to failures and not meeting the requirements set forth in the beginning of the project.
+Not going through any of the steps above is a good sign you are being sold a "one size fits all" system that is not guaranteed to operate to its fullest or meet customer requirements year-round.
+These systems may cost less, but will cost more in the end by replacing parts or the entire system due to failures and not meeting the requirements outlined at the beginning of the project.

 Instead, by using the correct tools, you can be sure that your lighting system setup will provide the required light, have enough power not to leave anyone in the dark, and operate exactly how you need it to.
 It may seem like a lot, and you will have a more reliable and long-lasting system in the end, saving you both time and money.
 Now, who doesn't like that?